nuccaa99/TBC_concept/README.md

    - `assets` folder for all images, logos, and SVGs.

 4. **Responsive Design:**
-   - Fully responsive design imitating the original website inch by inch.
+   - Fully responsive design imitating the original website.
    - Media queries for different devices (laptop, tablet, mobile).
    - Header and footer transform into functional dropdowns on smaller screens (burgerMenu.js).